Frequently Asked Questions

 -

-We are a small tea company, based in Naarm (Melbourne), Australia.
-We specialise strictly Chinese tea, and almost exclusively in pu-erh tea, from Yunnan province.
-We produce our own range of teas each season, from material we source in the tea mountains.
-Despite appearances, you may be shocked to learn that we are not in-fact a global megacorporation, but merely small team of three people who would say 'I work at KUURA', and a handful of others who'd say 'I work with KUURA'.
+We are a small tea company, based in Birrarung-ga/Naarm (Melbourne, Australia).
+We specialise strictly in Chinese tea, and almost exclusively in pu-erh tea from Yunnan province.
+We produce our own collection of teas each year, from material we source in the tea mountains.
+Despite appearances, you may be shocked to learn that we are not, in fact, a global megacorporation, but a small team of three people who would say 'I work at KUURA', and a handful of other friends and longterm collaborators who'd say 'I work with KUURA'.

-KUURA was birthed at the start of 2017 as the unavoidable progression of excessive consumption of pu-erh tea.
+KUURA was birthed at the start of 2017 as an unavoidable progression of our personal (read: excessive, expensive, all-consuming) consumption of pu-erh tea.
 All 'businessess' exist for a reason, usually to create profits.
 For sure, this business allows us earn a livelihood, but the sole motivation is to find and make teas that we personally want to drink.
 We long for a day where we can just share and drink tea in free association, and not have to sell it.
 Unfortunately for now, we must be bastards and try to sell you products, to keep the machine going.
 Sorry about that.

 -

-We previously operated a retail store at 104 Errol Street, North Melbourne, from 2018 until the start of 2020 when COVID restrictions meant we chose not to renew the lease.
-At the end of 2021 we moved into our current warehouse space down the road at 400 Victoria Street, North Melbourne.
+We previously operated a retail store at 104 Errol Street, North Melbourne, from 2018 to early 2020 when COVID-19 restrictions meant we chose not to renew the lease.
+At the end of 2021, we moved into our current warehouse space down the road at 400 Victoria Street, North Melbourne.
 We operate our tea storage and dispatch online orders from here, but we are still undertaking renovations and construction to fit-out a retail and tea tasting experience space.
-You are more than welcome to order online and come by to pick up your order in person, but we can't offer in-store shopping or tastings just yet, sorry!
+You are more than welcome to order online and come by to pick-up your order in-person, but we can't offer in-store shopping or regular tastings just yet, sorry!

 -